-Volume 8 - Idealism in the Hungry Rainforest - The Life and Adventures of Sir Edelbert Spore
+Volume 8 - Worship in the Hungry Rainforest - The Life and Adventures of Sir Edelbert Spore

 The Life and Adventures of Sir Edelbert Spore

 Much of the turn had passed by the time Edelbert left Magma Bum Loude.
-Using his temporary Flight, the caster zipped past a few rainforest hexes on his way to the temple.
+Using his temporary Flight from the Tanooki Leaf, the caster zipped past a few rainforest hexes on his way to the temple.
 Once he was out of move, he searched for any signs of enemy units, especially Ferals.
 Despite the odds being against him finding quiet, there were no aggressors anywhere to be found.

 With confidence in his safety, Sir Spore landed to survey the Dirtamancy of the hex.
 “Oh Titans, it feels good to be on the ground.
 Flight may be fast, but I will take a good walk any day.”

 The Erfshatter Monolith had provided nearly all of the Juice for the turn’s wild events, as such Edelbert had most of his personal reserve left.
 With a great need for protection and little time or resources, there were few truly good tactical options that he saw.
 The best would have been to just go home.
 Committed as he was to travelling to the temple, he had decided on what to cast during the quick flight.